- Aktive Kultur Reisen

-We reach in the early morning the holy place Rishikesh- located at the holy Ganges, where holy river leaves the Himalayas.
-We will live for 3 days in a yoga ashram and participate in the regular everyday life with yoga hours, healthy meals and ashram program.
+We reach in the early morning the place Rishikesh- located on the holy Ganges, where the Himalayas pass into the Ganges Plain, we will live for 3 days in a yoga ashram and participate in the regular everyday life with yoga hours, healthy meals and ashram program.

 Day 9 Rishikesh Yoga Ashram and Rafting on the Ganges

 Today we will take part in a small rafting tour on the Ganges.
-In the evening, the fire ceremony at the Ganges can be attended together.
+In the evening, you can attend the lighting ceremony at the Ganges together.

-Day 10 Rishikesh and in the evening bus ride to Agra
+Day 10 Train ride to Agra and overnight homestay